Elynea-1528/neural-ai-next/docs/components/collectors/jforex/implementations/bi5_downloader.md

 ### `download_tick_data`

-Download and decode tick data with smart recovery check.
+Download and decode tick data.

-        This method implements a smart downloader feature that checks if data already exists in storage before attempting to download.
-If the data exists and is not empty, it skips the download to avoid duplicates.

         Args:
             symbol: Trading symbol
             date: Date for which to download data

         Returns:
-            List of TickData objects (empty list if data already exists)
+            List of TickData objects

         Raises:
             DownloadError: If download fails
             DecodeError: If decoding fails
             DataNotAvailableError: If data not available

-        Smart Download Feature:
-            - Checks storage.exists(path) before download
-            - Verifies file size via storage.get_metadata()
-            - Skips download if file exists and is not empty
-            - Logs "Data already exists, skipping" message
-            - Prevents duplicate downloads during network recovery

 ### `validate_bi5_data`